-User engagement is a hot term in digital marketing, and for good reason—it drives impressive ROI.
+User engagement is a hot term in digital marketing.
+It plays a crucial role in customer retention and drives an impressive return on investment.
 In a 2016 Marketing Week survey, 78% of respondents reported using engagement as a metric for marketing returns.
-At the same time, however, 39% believed that business leaders fail to take this concept seriously.

 Defining user engagement can be tricky, as the metrics used to track it vary from one business to the next.
-In general, however, this concept measures consumers' interest and investment in a brand.
+In general, however, this concept measures consumers' interest and investment in a brand, which can be seen through the lens of the customer lifecycle.

 Broadly speaking, user engagement helps companies understand whether their branding and messaging is effective.
 Low user engagement reflects poorly on a business, and could indicate larger issues, such as:

-In this way, user engagement is finely interconnected with a company’s profitability, making it a priority for any organization looking to reel in more customers.
+In this way, user engagement is finely interconnected with a company's profitability, making it a priority for any organization looking to improve customer satisfaction.

 But beyond profitability alone, high user engagement can benefit your business tremendously, specifically through: